Friday, 11 December 2015

 METHOD :[Green Pea Dum Aloo]

-Peel, wash and cut each potato into 4 pieces!
+Peel, wash and cut each of the potatoes into four pieces!
+Apply a little of salt and turmeric.

-Heat the oil in a wok, fry the potato pieces till golden brown.
+Heat the oil in a wok, fry the potato pieces until golden brown.
 Keep aside.
 Temper the oil with a bayleaf and cumin seeds.

 Add the fried potatoes to the spice paste.
 Stir for 2-3 minutes.
-Add 1 small cup water.
+Add a small cup of water.
 Let boil at medium to low heat for 4-5 minutes.

 Add the green peas & sugar!
 Let cook for 2-3 minutes.